The current state of heat network regulations - As of April 2025

 What this means for you:

-- This will ensure that your heat network is managed fairly by your operator and supplier, and in the extreme event that a change in ownership is required, that your heat supply remains uninterrupted over this switch.
-Your heating service will be protected, even if your current supplier faces operational difficulties.
-Ofgem will step in to ensure continuity of service, giving you peace of mind.
+This will ensure that your heat network is managed fairly by your operator and supplier, and in the extreme event that a change in ownership is required, that your heat supply remains uninterrupted during this switch.

 What are the timescales of regulation coming in?